Procurement Glossary

 What is a strategic alliance?

-A strategic alliance is a long-term, cooperative agreement between two or more companies aimed at achieving common goals and gaining competitive advantages.
+A strategic alliance is a long-term, cooperative agreement between two or more companies aimed at achieving common goals and gaining a competitive advantage.
 In contrast to simple business relationships, the partners in a strategic alliance share resources, technologies and know-how in order to exploit synergy effects and achieve better results together.

 Core elements of a strategic alliance

-• Significance for purchasing
+Significance for Procurement

 Strategic alliances play a crucial role in supplier management.
 They enable buyers to work closely with key suppliers to reduce costs, promote innovation and optimize the supply chain.
 Through such alliances, companies can strengthen their negotiation techniques, minimize risks and gain better access to resources and markets.